SciML/ParameterizedFunctions.jl/README.md

 requested that solvers should only use the explicit functions when they exist to help with performance.

-## Manually Defining `ParameterizedFunction`s
+## Internals: How it Works

-It's recommended that for simple uses you use the macros.
-However, in many cases the macros will not suffice, but you may still wish to provide Jacobians to the solvers.
 This shows how to manually build a ParameterizedFunction to give to a solver.

 ### Template